justicenode/scripts/pdns/README.md

 Added fonction are:<br />
 * Add zones only
-* Add IPv6 zu script
+* Add IPv6 to script

 If you have a function you'd like to get, write it here:<br />
 * ...